mattwach/candle_heightmap_adjust/README.md

    4. Get about 1-2mm above the surface and press the 'z origin' button followed by the 'z probe button'
    5. Start the heightmap function.
 Use the 'auto' button to set the size.
 Choose a row and column count for a 5-10mm spacing.
    6. Use the "Save As..." menu option to save the height map to a file `height.map`
-   7. Disconnect the problems.
+   7. Disconnect the probes.

-From this point forward, do not rezero xy or z.
+From this point forward, **do not** rezero xy or z!
 If you do, you'll have to start over.

 ## Run `candle_heightmap_adjust.py` to shift the height map up

     ./candle_heightmap_adjust.py --input=height.map --delta=0.1

 This creates a `height_delta0.1.map` file.
-Load that file and make sure the "Use heightmap" checkbox is checked.
+Load that file into Candle and make sure the "Use heightmap" checkbox is checked.

-## Use the `test.nc` with the `height_delta0.1.map` file to check the height
+## Run the CNC job to check the height

 If you get no contact, then you should generate another height map that is a little closer, maybe